The sudden unexpected death in epilepsy (SUDEP)

 NightWatch epilepsy detection system

 NightWatch is a detection system that warns parents or caregivers of a potentially severe epilepsy seizure during sleep.
-The person with epilepsy wears an armband around the upper arm at night.
-This armband measures the wearer’s heart rate and movements all night long.
+The person with epilepsy wears an arm module around the upper arm at night.
+This arm module measures the wearer’s heart rate and movements all night long.

-A corresponding base station is in the room of the parents or caregivers and alerts if the armband detects a potentially dangerous seizure.
+A corresponding base station is in the room of the parents or caregivers and alerts if the arm module detects a potentially dangerous seizure.
 The parent or caregiver can then go and have a look and offer help where necessary.